bet4a/d3wiki/SVG-Shapes.md

 <a name="arc" href="#arc">#</a> d3.svg.<b>arc</b>()

 Constructs a new arc generator with the default *innerRadius*-, *outerRadius*-, *startAngle*- and *endAngle*-accessor functions (that assume the input data is an object with named attributes matching the accessors; see below for details).
 While the default accessors assume that the arc dimensions are all specified dynamically, it is very common to set one or more of the dimensions as a constant, such as setting the inner radius to zero for a pie chart.
-The input to the generator is always a single element for which to generate an arc.
-The output is a closed solid arc, as in a pie or donut chart:
+The returned function generates path data for a closed solid arc, as in a pie or donut chart:

 ![arc](arc.png)

 In fact, four forms are possible: a [circle](http://en.wikipedia.org/wiki/Circle) (when the inner radius is zero and the angular span is greater than or equal to 2π), a [circular sector](http://en.wikipedia.org/wiki/Circular_sector) (when the inner radius is zero and the angular span is less than 2π), an [annulus](http://en.wikipedia.org/wiki/Annulus_(mathematics\)) (when the inner radius is non-zero and the angular span is greater than or equal to 2π), and an annular sector (when the inner radius is non-zero and the angular span is less than 2π).

+<a name="_arc" href="#_arc">#</a> <b>arc</b>(<i>datum</i>[, <i>index</i>])

+Returns the path data string for the specified *datum*.
+An optional *index* may be specified, which is passed through to the arc's accessor functions.

 <a name="arc_innerRadius" href="#arc_innerRadius">#</a> arc.<b>innerRadius</b>([<i>radius</i>])